Accidents & Injuries

 Accepts the tenant's surrender either by using the premises for storage, or

-Is using it in a way inconsistent with the tenant's right of occupation.
+In any other way inconsistent with the tenant's right of occupation.

-Landlord's Options When Tenant Wrongfully Breaks Lease
+Case Law On Landlord's Options When Tenant Wrongfully Breaks Lease

 Landlord's possession of premises vacated by tenant does not